British Rail Class 360: Class 360/1

-First Great Eastern ordered 21 four-car Class 360/1s to replace its slam-door Class 312 units.
-Built in Vienna, Austria, and Uerdingen, Germany the units feature air conditioning, plug doors, CCTV, a wheelchair area, and first class at the cab ends.
-After being tested at the Wildenrath, Germany and Velim, Czech Republic test tracks, the first entered service in August 2003.
+First Great Eastern ordered 21 four-car Class 360/1s to replace its slam-door units.
+Built in Vienna in Austria and Uerdingen in Germany, the units feature air conditioning, plug doors, CCTV, a wheelchair area and first class seating at the cab ends.
+After being tested at the Wildenrath in Germany and Velim test tracks in the Czech Republic, the first entered service in August 2003.
 In February 2004, unit 360115 returned to Wildenrath for tests aimed at improving pantograph performance.